grundic/teamcity-agent-priority/README.md

 by different criteria, so whenever the build starts, available agent with higher weight will be used.

+:panda_face: The plugin requires Teamcity version **10+** for correct functionality, as it uses some recent API.

 Installation
 ------------
 To install plugin [download zip archive](https://github.com/grundic/teamcity-agent-priority/releases)